 Non-FIX types

-Encodings may be added to SBE messages that do not correspond to listed FIX data types.
+Encodings may be added to SBE messages that do not correspond to listed FIX datatypes.
 In that case, the encoding and fields that use the encoding will not have a semanticType attribute.

 Integer encoding

 Integer encodings should be used for cardinal or ordinal number fields.
 Signed integers are encoded in a two’s complement binary format.